Massive Brawl On Carnival Cruise Ship Described As A ‘Bloodbath’ [Video]

 The Carnival Legend is on a 10-day cruise in the South Pacific and was supposed to dock in Melbourne on Saturday in the conclusion of the journey.

-The “legendary,” as it were, altercation between two groups allegedly got started because someone stepped on another passenger’s flip-flops.
+The “legendary,” as it were, altercation between two groups allegedly got started because someone stepped on another passenger’s flip-flops, and encounter which apparently touched off a series of escalating scuffles.
 Vacationers have alternatively described what went on as a cruise from hell or a bloodbath.
 One passenger told the 3aw Australian news outlet that the family in question was allegedly looking for trouble as soon as they boarded the Carnival ship, and many travelers feared for their safety as the trip progressed.

 In the melee which the inventor of the phrase “cruisin’ for a bruisin'” may have had in mind, apart from the passengers fighting among themselves, security guards in the footage who were trying to restore order appear to be kicking some of the brawlers who were on the floor.
 Another security guard seems to be trying to knock a cell phone out of the hand of the passenger who is filming the chaos.
 See video embedded below.